Some lessons in democracy

 The gigantic democratic exercise conducted in India in seven phases as its latest exercise in election was completed did not perhaps throw up the results many of us would have liked to see.

 Sadly, the nationalist message of Narendra Modi and his BJP essentially brought to an end the secularist and pluralist message of the Indian National Congress.
-Founded in 1885 by Jawaharlal Nehru and Mahatma Gandhi, the INC faded a little further into the distance.
+Founded in 1885, the INC faded a little further into the distance.

 Shining India has taken on an unexpected colour.
 Saffron dominates the country as it moves into a new era.
 Looking beyond the outcome of that election and what this means for India as a country of 1.3 billion people and the region as a whole are the lessons we can learn from the election in itself.